 The Sarasota County Sheriff's Office's financial statements have been prepared solely for the purpose of complying with the Rules of the Auditor General of the State of Florida (the "Rules").
 These financial statements are the fund financial statements required by generally accepted accounting principles.
 However, these fund statements do not constitute a complete presentation because, in conformity with the Rules, the Sheriff has not presented reconciliations to the government-wide financial statements, management's discussion and analysis, or the pension or the other post-employment benefit related required supplementary information.
 Also, certain notes to the financial statements may supplement rather than duplicate the notes included in the County's countywide financial statements.
-In conformity with the Rules, the accompanying financial statements are intended to present the financial position and changes in financial position, where applicable, of each major fund, and the aggregate remaining fund information, of Sarasota County, Florida, that is attributable to the Sheriff.
-They do not purport to, and do not, present fairly the financial position of Sarasota County, Florida, as of September 30, 2020, and the changes in its financial position, where applicable, for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
+In conformity with the Rules, the accompanying financial statements are intended to present the financial position and changes in financial position, where applicable, of each major fund, and the aggregate remaining fund information, only for that portion of each major fund, and the aggregate remaining fund information, of Sarasota County, Florida, that is attributable to the Sheriff.
+They do not purport to, and do not, present fairly the financial position of Sarasota County, Florida, as of September 30, 2021, and the changes in its financial position, where applicable, for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.